 2. A pre-approval helps you lead the negotiating table during a private sale

-A mortgage pre-approval will also be your friend when you negotiate for properties sold through private deals.
+A home loan pre-approval will also be your friend when you negotiate for properties sold through private deals.
 Having a pre-approval will make your vendor see you as a serious buyer while at the same time boosting your negotiating power.

 3. A pre-approval shows you where you stand

 As mentioned earlier, a pre-approval allows you to determine how much you can afford.
 It essentially tells you how much you can borrow given your current financial standing.
 Having a clear idea about this will help you find the right home that fits your budget, eventually saving you time and effort.